Children and Family Formation

 Our parish provides a weekly opportunity for children ages 4 and up to take part in Godly Play, a Montessori-based Christian formation program for children.
 Godly Play makes meaning through story, wonder, and play; and nurtures spiritual lives by honoring the centrality, competency, and capacity of children.
 (Language adapted from Godly Play mission statement.)

-After the opening song of our 10:30am service, all children are welcome to proceed to the Children’s Room for our first Godly Play Circle which will include the story of creation.
+At the beginning of the 10:30am service, all children are welcome to proceed to the Children’s Room for Godly Play.
 The Godly Play curriculum engages what is most exciting about religious education: God inviting us into—and pursuing us in the midst of—Scripture and spiritual experience.
 Godly Play practice teaches us to listen for God and to make authentic and creative responses to God’s call in our lives.
 Children will rejoin their caregivers at the sign of peace.

 Our worship services are enhanced by the participation of children and teenagers as active participants.
 We frequently see teenagers serving as either acolytes or lectors/intercessors.